marchuanv/pulsyflux/socket/README.md

 ### 1. Server (`server.go`)
 - TCP server that brokers messages between consumers and providers
 - Maintains a client registry to track connections by channel ID
-- Uses a pool of 64 request workers to handle message routing
+- Uses one request handler managing 64 worker goroutines for message routing
+- Each worker runs concurrently processing requests from its own queue
 - Handles connection lifecycle and frame forwarding
 - Configurable socket buffers (512KB send/receive)